Union Berlin: Daring to dream of Bundesliga football | DW | 22.05.2019

 Plans to turn Union Berlin into a bigger force, however, were constantly in the works.
 The stadium was expanded – partly funded by the fans in the famous "Bleed for Union" campaign – and sponsors and investment were sought.

 "Our identity doesn't mean we're not commercial at all, of course we are.
-That's football,” Fiebrig says.
+That's football," Fiebrig said.

 "We take sponsorship to pay our players and we do business, you can't survive without that.
 That's one reason we're now, perhaps, heading towards the Bundesliga.”